JohannesBetz/AutonomousRacing_Literature/README.md

 * **Hardware tested:** To which vehicle type does the hardware belong that was used to test the algorithms (Code) : Small-Scale/Real Car
 * **Racing Series:** To which autonomous racing series belongs the paper: Real Car, Roborace, Indy Autonomous vehicle, 1:43, F1TENTH, DonkeyCar, DeepRacer, Auto Rally, Formula Student
 * **Link to Paper:** Official link to the website of the paper publisher
+* **Link to Open Source Code:** If additional open-source code/software is available for the paper the link to the repository can be found here

 # Literature .bib Document
 This repository includes a .bib (LaTex Bibtex) file called "AutonomousRacing_Literature.bib".
 This file contains all the papers from the excel file with their corresponding bibtex information (Year, authors, journal type, proceedings, etc.).